 Before we get into details on how to actually set and implement the indicator, let’s get a better understanding of how it looks and what it means if you are using this.
-When looking at the actual charts, the Parabolic SAR appears as a series of dots which are plotted over and under, or above and below the flow of the charts.
-This is one of the easier indicators to look at visually and understand without too much complexities.
+When looking at the actual charts, the Parabolic SAR appears as a series of dots that are plotted over and under, or above and below the flow of the charts.
+This is one of the easier indicators to look at visually and understand without too many complexities.
 See an example of this below.

-As can be seen the dots are plotted amongst the candlesticks.
+As can be seen, the dots are plotted amongst the candlesticks.
 The dots which are above are usually a signal that of bearish intent.
 Whereas the dots which are usually below are a sign of bullish intent.
 These intentions are based on the flow in which the markets have been trading leading up to that point.
-As Previously stated, although different the fact that J.Welles Wilder Jr. also created the RSI, and the similarities in them are apparent, in identifying the specific areas where either more buyers or sellers exist.
+Previously stated, although different the fact that J.Welles Wilder Jr. also created the RSI, and the similarities in them are apparent, in identifying the specific areas where either more buyers or sellers exist.

-A change from bullish to bearish or vice versa usually takes place when the dots switch from being either above of below the chart patterns.
+A change from bullish to bearish or vice versa usually takes place when the dots switch from being either above or below the chart patterns.
 The wider the distance between the dots, the wider the trends they are tracking.
 The closer they are aligned to one another, the more uncertainty we see taking place.

 How to set the Parabolic SAR indicator?

-Depending on the platform which you are using, it is fairly simply to set up the Parabolic SAR on an actual chart.
-For us we will use MT4 with any examples we do as it is one of the most popularly used platforms by new and existing traders.
+Depending on the platform which you are using, it is fairly simple to set up the Parabolic SAR on an actual chart.
+For us, we will use MT4 with any examples we do as it is one of the most popularly used platforms by new and existing traders.
 On the MT4 platform once you select the “indicator” list and then go into “trend indicators” you will see the Parabolic SAR listed.
 Once you choose this, it will give you the parameters to use.

 How can you use Parabolic SAR to buy/sell?